 Aesthetically, we try to create perfectly proportioned breasts that are symmetrical and have a good ratio between the breast mount and the areola.
 But we shoot for more than aesthetics; through proper planning and by addressing a patient’s unique tissue quality, we strive to create results that can endure the tests of time.

-Aesthetx uses dimension based planning to find the optimal breast implants for every patient.
+Aesthetx uses dimension based planning to find optimal breast implants for every patient.
 That means that Dr. Zeidler and Dr. Berkowitz practice a philosophy that strongly takes a woman’s tissue quality and specific body measurements into account.
 By respecting a woman’s specific physical attributes and natural measurements, Dr. Zeidler and Dr. Berkowitz avoid stretching, sagging, and other breast augmentation complications.

 Breast Augmentation with Fat Transfer

 To help refine your results, Dr. Zeidler and Dr. Berkowitz also offer the breast augmentation with fat transfer.
 By adding fatty tissue over the breast implants, you can correct size differences between the breasts and give your breast augmentation a little cleavage “boost.”
 By adding your own tissue, your breast augmentation can look and feel even softer.
 Adding another layer of fatty tissue over the implants also gives a more natural feel and movement to the breasts.
-The other added benefit of the breast augmentation with fat transfer is the opportunity to remove some excess fat in target areas for an improvement in body contour.
+The other added benefit of the breast augmentation with fat transfer is the opportunity to remove some excess fat in target areas for improvement in body contour.

 Research in Breast Implants

 Dr. Zeidler and Dr. Berkowitz are known in the San Jose, Silicon Valley community for their innovative work.
 They’re true pioneers in the world of breast augmentation, having worked as clinical trial investigators for some of the most prominent developers of breast implants in the world.
 Most recently, both doctors helped bring Allergan’s highly cohesive anatomically shaped breast implants to FDA approval.
 They are also investigators for Sientra’s post-FDA approval study for their breast implants.
-Dr. Zeidler in particular is very active within Sientra, and is currently the Medical Director of Clinical Trials for their devices and serves as a trusted advisor on their Medical Advisory Board.
+Dr. Zeidler, in particular, is active within Sientra, and is currently the Medical Director of Clinical Trials for their devices and serves as a trusted advisor on their Medical Advisory Board.
 Dr. Zeidler has been selected to be a clinical investigator for an exciting new breast implant clinical trial that will be launching later this year and just received approval from the FDA.
 This will be a new breast implant company, Motiva made by Establishment Labs.
-They offer some new advances including nanotexture, a supersilicone, and an implanted microchip that holds implant information.
+They offer some new advances including nanotexture, a super-silicone, and an implanted microchip that holds implant information.
 Dr. Zeidler will be the only surgeon in Northern California and Silicon Valley offering this breast implant clinical trial.

 Dr. Zeidler and Dr. Berkowitz’s history in breast augmentation research have made them trusted authorities in the world of breast augmentation; to this day they are the most experienced practice in the San Francisco Bay Area when it comes to the revolutionary anatomically-shaped breast implants.